mercari/grpc-federation/README.md

 gRPC Federation is a mechanism to automatically generate a BFF (Backend for frontend) server that aggregates and returns the results of gRPC protocol based microservices by writing Protocol Buffer's option.

+> [!WARNING]
-*NOTE*: gRPC Federation is still in alpha version.
+> gRPC Federation is still in alpha version.
 Please do not use it in production, as the design may change significantly.

 # Motivation